Knowledge Center

 Attributes are a new kind of talent data that helps companies find the exact people they are looking for.
 They are not keywords or Boolean strings but data-driven candidate insights generated from trillions of data points from public sources like GitHub, ResearchGate, and company earnings reports.

 “SaaS experience,” “entrepreneurial spirit,” and “saw a company through IPO” are just some of the millions of attributes, including both hard and soft skills, you can use to surface the top talent for your job openings.
 Attribute-based search also significantly reduces the amount of time it takes to find and hire talent.
-For example, online therapy provider Path was able to cut time-to-fill by 80%.
+For example, online therapy provider Rula was able to cut time-to-fill by 80%.

 3. Internal mobility: Focusing on promoting from within